danReynolds/loon/README.md

 I've been wanting to play around with building a data store library for a while, incorporating some reflections from working with web libraries like `Redux`, `ApolloClient` and Flutter libraries like `cloud_firestore` (the collection/document pattern most notably).

-The library is really new and I'm thinking about the streaming and persistence models so feel free to give feedback.
+The library is really new and I'm still thinking about the streaming and persistence models so feel free to give feedback.

 Happy coding!